 His complaint was rejected three times by the Montgomery County Prothonotary for failure to provide the names and addresses of all named defendants.
 When Brown filed a mandamus petition to force the acceptance of his complaint, the Prothonotary moved to dismiss under the PLRA’s three-strikes rule.
 The trial court granted the motion and the Commonwealth Court affirmed on appeal.

-Brown then filed another civil action against prison officials for inadequate medical care and other conduct that he alleged violated his ...
+Brown then filed another civil action against prison officials for inadequate medical care and other conduct that he alleged violated his constitutional ...

 For Sale: New York Lakefront Property with Garage, Pig Farm and 736 Prison Cells